sizsan/Bookly/README.md

 #### Third Party Vendors

 Outsourcing to a third party vendor is a great way to save time and resources.
-However, for each additional cloud service that is used by an application, that application can only be as secure as the aforementioned cloud service.
+However, for each additional cloud service used by an application, that application can only be as secure as that cloud service.
 Hence, it is important when outsourcing to only provide the vendor with the minimum amount of privilege and data.
 Doing this ensures that the application is not left open to unnecessary levels of risk.
 Another aspect of third party vendor security is ensuring that the connection between an application's local server and the third party's server is secure.
 An easy way to do this is through the use of API keys for encryption purposes.
 However, these precautions are meaningless if the vendor itself is insecure.
-The third party services that are used in this application are Stipe, Cloudinary and Heroku.
+The third party services that are used in this application are Stripe, Cloudinary and Heroku.
 All of these services offer strong reliable security.
 In the future though, if there was an increase in user traffic, it may be necessary to consider upgrading the subscriptions with Heroku, Cloudinary and Stripe, as more server space may be required.

 ### Methods to Protect Information and Data
 <!-- 22.
 Discuss methods you will use to protect information and data.